 The custom of offering food is based on the popular story of Karna, a famous character in the epic Mahabharata, who was not able to get any food after death.
 When Karna was alive, he was very charitable, giving people gold and other items, but not feeding the poor or hungry.
 After his death, Lord Yama advised Karna to go back to Earth and feed people, so he does not go hungry in the afterlife.

 And so, on Amavasya days, many people also give food to the poor and even hold langars.

-Many believe that Amavasya is not an auspicious time.
+Many people believe that Amavasya is not an auspicious time.
 On this day, the presence of evil spirits on Earth is believed to be stronger.
 However, astrologers and other occult professionals regard Amavasya as highly auspicious days.
-It is believed that remedies performed, to reduce economic, personal, or familial hardships, on Amavasya are often resolved successfully.
+It is believed that remedies must be performed on this day to reduce economic, personal, or familial hardships.
 Doing pujas can also help devotees become more calm and peaceful.

 On the day of Amavasya, it is advised that you throw away items that are not of use, and light a candle or diya at night in your prayer-room or temple.
 This can help you get rid of tension and reduce your stress.